Tenryū-Futamata Station: Station History

 Tenryū-Futamata Station was established on April 1, 1940 when the section of the Japan National Railways Futamata Line was extended from Enshū-Mori Station to Kanasashi Station.
 Scheduled freight services were discontinued from 1982.
-After the privatization of JNR on March 15, 1987, the station came under the control of the Tenryū Hamanako Line.
+On March 15, 1987, the station came under the control of the Tenryū Hamanako Line.

 Passenger statistics

 In fiscal 2016, the station was used by an average of 256 passengers daily (boarding passengers only).